hiddentao/squel/README.md

 To build the code and run the tests:

-    $ npm install -g grunt-cli
     $ npm install
-    $ grunt <-- this will build the code and run the tests
+    $ npm test <-- this will build the code and run the tests

 ## Releasing it